Lhabab Duchen

 Prayer Activities

-On this day, Tibetan Buddhist monasteries will hold a variety of Buddhist activities, chanting, worshiping, to commemorate the Buddha‘s descent.
+On this day, Tibetan Buddhist monasteries will hold a variety of Buddhist activities, chanting, and worshiping, to commemorate the Buddha‘s descent.
 In Lhasa, Tibet, monks hold solemn meetings to make chopa to Buddha statues at the Jokhang Temple, Ramoche Temple, and the Potala Palace, and offer alms-giving at the Drepung, Sera and Ganden monasteries, praying for a return.

 The believers also offer sacrifices or provide assistance to the poor, according to their financial resources.
 Since early morning, thousands of worshippers have been lining up at the gate of the Jokhang temple in Lhasa, waiting to worship the statue of Sakyamuni Buddha in the temple and add ghee to the lamps, praying for the Buddha's blessing of happiness and safety for their families.
 After worshiping the Buddha in Jokhang temple, the believers begin to turn the prayer wheels and pray, along the traditional Linkhor road route, through the Chokpori, Norbulingka, Potala Palace, etc.